 WEIGHT WATCHERS.
 In March 1997, Hain entered into agreements for the rights to manufacture, market and sell substantially all Weight Watchers brand dry and refrigerated products, as well as to introduce new products, under license from Heinz.
 The licensing agreement with Heinz is for five years and is renewable under certain circumstances.
 Weight Watchers dry grocery weight management products have enhanced Hain's position in one of its key specialty food market segments.
 They are sold and merchandised in similar channels and sections as Hain's Estee and Featherweight brands.
-According to AcNielsen syndicated research, Hain now has approximately a 60% market share of the medically-directed/weight management section of supermarkets on a national basis.
+According to ACNielsen syndicated research, Hain now has approximately a 60% market son a national basis.